shakna-israel/doubleplusgood/README.md

 The environment that the preprocessor uses is absolutely Lua.
 You can use infinite while loops and so on, if you're insane.

-However, it intentionally limits what functions you have available to a bare handful, so that you aren't tempted to construct overly difficult code:
+However, it intentionally limits what functions you have available to a bare handful, so that you aren't tempted to construct overly difficult-to-understand code:

 + ipairs